-Under the Government Resolution on State Ownership Policy (13 May 2016), in addition to the Limited Liability Companies Act, good corporate governance and the corporate governance recommendations valid at any time are applied to the governance of state-owned companies.
+Under the Government Resolution on State Ownership Policy (8th of April 2020), in addition to the Limited Liability Companies Act, good corporate governance and as applicable the corporate governance recommendations valid at any time are applied to the governance of state-owned companies.
 In addition, Mint of Finland has its own Ethical Guidelines, which define the company’s principles governing business operations from the ethical perspective, attitudes to human rights, equality, health and safety.

-Mint of Finland’s corporate governance principles define the duties of the company’s governing bodies, their mutual relationships, remuneration, internal control, internal auditing, risk management and auditing.
+Mint of Finland’s corporate governance principles define the duties of the company’s governing bodies, their mutual relationships, corporate social responsibility, remuneration, internal control, internal auditing, risk management and auditing.

 Mint of Finland Group (hereinafter Mint of Finland) manufactures blanks, circulation coins and collector coins.
 The Group comprises of Mint of Finland Ltd and its wholly-owned subsidiary Mint of Finland GmbH.
 In addition, the Spanish coin blank manufacturer Compañia Europea de Cospeles, S.A. is a joint venture with the Spanish Mint (FNMT-RCM).

 The statutory executive governing bodies of Mint of Finland are Mint of Finland’s general meeting of shareholders, the Board of Directors and CEO.
-The staturory executive governing bodies of the Group’s subsidiaries are their general meetings of shareholders, the Boards of Directors and managing directors according to local legistlations.
+The statutory executive governing bodies of the Group’s subsidiaries are their general meetings of shareholders, the Boards of Directors and managing directors according to local legislations.

 The highest decision-making body in Mint of Finland Group is Mint of Finland’s general meeting of shareholders.
 Under the Articles of Association, general meetings of shareholders are convened by registered letter sent to shareholders no later than eight (8) days prior to the meeting to the address notified for them in the share register.
 The annual general meeting of shareholders must be held annually by the end of June at the date determined by the Board of Directors, either where the company is domiciled or in Helsinki.